-18. Offence of alteration, defacement, blocking, erasure, etc
+Offence of alteration, defacement, blocking, erasure, etc

-(1) Where an application to access information has been made to a public entity under section 8 and the applicant would have been entitled, subject to payment of any fee, to provision of any information in accordance with that section, any person to whom this section applies commits an offence if he alters, defaces, blocks, erases, destroys or conceals any record held by the public entity, with the intention of preventing the disclosure by that entity of all, or any part, of the information provision of which the applicant would have been entitled.

-(2) Subsection (1) applies to the public entity and to any person who, is employed by, is an officer of, or is subject to the direction of, the public entity.

-(3) A person convicted of an offence under subsection (1) shall be liable to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding one year, or to both.
+- 18. (1) Where an application to access information has been made to a public entity under section 8 and the applicant would have been entitled, subject to payment of any fee, to provision of any information in accordance with that section, any person to whom this section applies commits an offence if he alters, defaces, blocks, erases, destroys or conceals any record held by the public entity, with the intention of preventing the disclosure by that entity of all, or any part, of the information provision of which the applicant would have been entitled. - (2) Subsection (1) applies to the public entity and to any person who, is employed by, is an officer of, or is subject to the direction of, the public entity. - (3) A person convicted of an offence under subsection (1) shall be liable to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding one year, or to both.

-19. Defamatory matter in information released
+Defamatory matter in information released

-Where any information provided by a public entity or private body to an applicant under section 11 was supplied to the public entity or private body by a third person, the publication to the applicant of any defamatory matter contained in the information shall be privileged unless the publication is shown to have been made with malice.
+19. Where any information provided by a public entity or private body to an applicant under section 11 was supplied to the public entity or private body by a third person, the publication to the applicant of any defamatory matter contained in the information shall be privileged unless the publication is shown to have been made with malice.

-PART V - CONFERMENT ON THE COMMISSION OF OVERSIGHT AND ENFORCEMENT FUNCTIONS AND POWERS
+PART V - CONFERMENT ON THE COMMITTEE OF OVERSIGHT AND ENFORCEMENT FUNCTIONS AND POWERS

-20. Role of the Commission
+Role of the Committee

-(1) The Commission is hereby granted the powers of oversight and enforcement of this Act.

-(2) In the performance of its functions under this Act, the Commission shall be guided by the national values and principles of the Constitution.

-(3) The Commission shall designate one of the Commissioners as "Access to Information Commissioner" with specific responsibility of performing the functions assigned to the Commission under this Act.
+- 20. (1) The Committee is hereby granted the powers of oversight and enforcement of this Act. - (2) In the performance of its functions under this Act, the Committee shall be guided by the national values and principles of the Constitution. - (3) The Committee shall designate one of the Committee members as "Access to Information member" with specific responsibility of performing the functions assigned to the Committee under this Act.

-21. Functions of the Commission
+Functions of the Committee

-(1) The functions of the Commission shall be to-

-- investigate, on its initiative or upon complaint made by any person or group of persons, violation of the provisions of this Act; - (b) request for and receive reports from public entities with respect to the implementation of this Act and of the Act relating to data protection and to assess and act on those reports with a view to assessing and evaluating the use and disclosure of information and the protection of personal data;

-- develop and facilitate public education awareness and develop programmes on right to access to information and right to protection of personal data; - (d) work with public entities to promote the right to access to information and work with other regulatory bodies on promotion and compliance with data protection measures in terms of legislation; - (e) monitor state compliance with international treaty obligations relating to freedom of and right of access to information and protection of personal data; - (f) hear and determine complaints and review decisions arising from violations of the right to access to information; - (g) promote protection of data as provided for under this Act or the Constitution; and - (h) perform such other functions as the Commission may consider necessary for the promotion of access to information and promotion of data protection.

-(2) The Commission shall have all the powers as are provided for under this Act, its constitutive Act and the Constitution as are necessary for the performance of its functions under this Act.

-(3) The decisions of the Commission shall be binding on the national and county governments.
+- 21. (1) The functions of the Committee shall be to- - (a) investigate, on its initiative or upon complaint made by any person or group of persons, violation of the provisions of this Act; - (b) request for and receive reports from public entities with respect to the implementation of this Act and of the Act relating to data protection and to assess and act on those reports with a view to assessing and evaluating the use and disclosure of information and the protection of personal data; - (c) develop and facilitate public education awareness and develop programmes on right to access to information and right to protection of personal data; - (d) work with public entities to promote the right to access to information and work with other regulatory bodies on promotion and compliance with data protection measures in terms of legislation; - (e) hear and determine complaints and review decisions arising from violations of the right to access to information; - (f) promote protection of data as provided for under this Act or the Constitution; and - (g) perform such other functions as the Committee may consider necessary for the promotion of access to information and promotion of data protection. - (2) The Committee shall have all the powers as are provided for under this Act, its constitutive Act and the Constitution as are necessary for the performance of its functions under this Act. - (3) The decisions of the Committee shall be binding on county governments.

-22. Inquiry into complaints
+Inquiry into complaints